DUNE/p3s/documents/src/EXPERTS.md

 ## Updates

-The database server p3s-db does not need updates.
+The database server p3s-db does not need updates as it runs a static installation of PostgreSQL.

-The p3s and DQM servers are updated in the following way - the users issues the "git pull" command in the directory "~/projects/p3s" and then the Apache server needs a restart.
+The servers **p3s-web.cern.ch** and  **p3s-content.cern.ch** may need updates depending on circumstances.
+If the developer made changes to the service and/or expert shifters opted to change bits of the server configuration and these changes are in the repo, the p3s and DQM servers are updated in the following way - the operator issues the "git pull" command in the directory "~/projects/p3s" and then the Apache server needs a restart.
 There is an alias on both machines under the name *arestart* (for "Apache Restart") which will ask for the user's password.
-The user must be under the identity of *np04dqm*.
+The operator must be logged on the machine as. *np04dqm*.

-If a server tanks (which happens exceedingly rarely and not expected during the run) you will just need to restart.
+If a server tanks (which happens extremely rarely and not really expected during the run) the operator will just need to restart.
+If the machines are inaccessible this requires immediate escalation via the CERN ticket system at a high priority.
+The operator may also check the status of these machines in the OpenStack cloud via its Web interface.
+These are assigned to DUNE.

 # Crontab